The Suspended Tickets view displays messages describing the cause of suspension for each suspended email.

 Received from support address | The email was sent by (not forwarded from) one of your support addresses.
 For information about support addresses, see Adding support addresses for users to submit support requests. | The email was received from one of your listed support addresses and is causing a mail loop.
 You will need to change the from: and reply-to: addresses on the email show the actual requester's email address. |

 Sender or domain is on the blocklist | The ticket came from an address or domain that you've blocked.
-See Using the allowlist and blocklist to control access to Zendesk Support. | If you need to allow the address or domain (see Using the allowlist and blocklist to control access to Zendesk Support). |
+See Using the allowlist and blocklist to control access to Zendesk Support. | If you need to accept these tickets, you can remove the address or domain from the blocklist (see Using the allowlist and blocklist to control access to Zendesk Support). |

 Sender domain not on allowlist | When your account is configured to only allow emails from a given set of domains (using the allowlist), this indicates that the sender's email address or domain is not within that set. | You will need to allow the email domain or address (see Using the allowlist and blocklist to control access to Zendesk Support). |